 Why do Food Handlers need CPD?

-Continuing Professional Development (CPD) training enables chefs to have the latest knowledge on food hygiene and safety requirements and legislation.
-CPD also helps chefs understand the hazards that can cause foodborne illness and the precautions needed to prevent their customers from being harmed by unsafe food.
+Continuing Professional Development (CPD) training enables food handlers to have the latest knowledge on food hygiene and safety requirements and legislation.
+CPD also helps food handlers understand the hazards that can cause foodborne illness and the precautions needed to prevent their customers from being harmed by unsafe food.

 The food establishment is also likely to be subject to the food hygiene rating scheme (FHRS).
-CPD can help chefs understand what is needed to achieve a high rating.
+CPD can help food handlers understand what is needed to achieve a high rating.
 This can enhance a business’s reputation and increase turnover.

 Food Safety and Hygiene for Manufacturing Level 2£20 + VAT View course